 So here are the comparisons between post office schemes and fixed deposits.
 Do a thorough research of your own, weigh in your options, and then choose carefully.

-Opening up a post office account is pretty simple, really.
+Opening a post office account is pretty simple.
 The minimum amount required for each scheme is stated above, as well as the required deposits to sustain the accounts.
-All you have to do is go to your nearest post office and talk to the branch superior and follow the below-mentioned steps.
+All you have to do is go to your nearest post office and talk to the branch superior and follow the below-mentioned steps: